What the Federal Hospice Moratorium Means —

 Much of the fraudulent activity prompting this action has occurred in states where oversight allowed an overwhelming number of hospice agencies to enter the market without sufficient safeguards.
 In areas like California, investigators uncovered large-scale abuse involving fake enrollments, improper billing, and agencies operating without delivering meaningful patient care.

-Unlike many states impacted by hospice fraud, Arkansas requires hospice providers to obtain a Certificate of Need (CON) through the Arkansas Department of Health before a new license can be issued.
+Unlike many states impacted by hospice fraud, Arkansas requires hospice providers to obtain a Permit of Approval through the Arkansas Department of Health before a new license can be issued.

 This process evaluates: